Real-VeerSandhu/Stock-Portfolio-Lab/README.md

 ## Disclaimer

 This application is for experimentation and research purposes only.
 Past performance does not guarantee future results.
-Always consult with qualified financial advisors before making investment decisions (please buy broad market ETFs).
+Always consult with qualified financial advisors before making investment decisions (please buy broad market ETFs).\n
 Veer Sandhu - 2025